GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README-Updated-with-ANN.md

 2. [02_export_bqml_mf_embeddings.ipynb](02_export_bqml_mf_embeddings.ipynb) -
 This notebook covers extracting the trained embeddings from the Matrix Factorization BigQuery ML Model to a BigQuery table and exporting them to Cloud Storage.

-**Creating and deploying an approximate nearest neighbor index using ScaNN library and AI Platform Prediction.
+**Creating and deploying an approximate nearest neighbor index using ScaNN library and AI Platform Prediction**
 1. [03_create_embedding_lookup_model.ipynb](03_create_embedding_lookup_model.ipynb) -
 This notebook covers wrapping the item embeddings in a Keras model and exporting it as a SavedModel, to act as an item-embedding lookup.